Skip to main content

 Transcutaneous Electrical Nerve Stimulation (TENS) and Electrical Muscle Stimulation (EMS) are the abbreviations for TENS and EMS massage units.
 They are movable devices that use electrical shocks to ease pain and improve muscle function.
 Low-voltage electrical currents are sent to specific parts of the body by these units.
 This blocks pain messages and makes muscles contract.

 TENS (Transcutaneous Electrical Nerve Stimulation) and EMS (Electrical Muscle Stimulation) both employ electrical currents to provide therapeutic benefits, they serve distinct purposes and target different aspects of the body.
-Let's delve into the nuances of TENS and EMS machines to understand their differences and applications.
+Let's delve into the nuances of TENS & EMS Device to understand their differences and applications.

 TENS Machines: